7 Quick and Easy Ways to Save Money on Car Repairs

 Do NOT Pay for High-Mileage Oil

 This is another tip based on changing your vehicles oil.
 This is the most common expense that people incur, and they can be expensive depending on where you get your oil changed.
 Many oil change shops will tell you that you NEED high-mileage oil in your car if you have over 100,000 miles on your odometer.
 This is simply not true.
 High-mileage oil is not really superior to conventional oil, but it costs a lot more.
+It might only be a good idea if you’re leaking or burning oil.
 In oil change shops around my area, you can get a regular oil change for about $39.99, but if you get high-mileage oil, it will cost you $54.99.
 This is just an unnecessary expense that will not benefit you.
 If a shop says that they are required to put in high-mileage oil into your vehicle, tell them you want conventional, or just walk out.
 This is just a profit driven recommendation.

 Shop Around for Prices

 This tip can be applied to anything you purchase, but it is rarely exercised when dealing with car repairs.
 If you have the ability to take your vehicle to different shops, then do it.
 It won’t hurt anything, and it is always a good practice to shop around.
 Most cities and towns have a few car repair shops.
 Some are better than others, but if you are looking to save money, you need to shop around.
 There are many local shops that will price match their competitors, along with others that will beat their prices.
 If you don’t shop around, then you are potentially losing money.

 If you have to tow your vehicle to the shop, it will be harder to shop around.
 The one thing you can do is get the quote from the current shop, and then call others asking about the same service.
 There are instances where the other shops will give you a competitive quote along with picking up your vehicle from the completing shop.
 When competition is involved, only the consumer wins.